-We strive for a world free of child prostitution.
+We strive for a world free of sexual exploitation of children.
 Every child has the right to grow up in a safe environment.
 All children around the world must be protected against every form of exploitation.

 - Effective.
 We’ve proven ourselves since the organization was founded eleven years ago.
 There are now places where hardly any minor girls are abused any more, more people in local communities are aware of human trafficking practices, and 4,500 girls have been rescued from brothels in Asia.
 Thousands of girls can now look forward to the future again.

 - Transparent.
 We are open about how we work and our operational management.
 Figures, facts and activities are recorded each year in the annual report, which is also published on the website.

 - Distinctive.
 Free a Girl India is a small organization with global ambitions.
 We can respond quickly, compared to other organizations, and we are not afraid to speak out.

 - Prevention: raising awareness among communities susceptible to human trafficking, and vulnerable families with at-risk children who may fall victim to human trafficking for sexual exploitation.
 Gender equality capacity-building for young people, bringing partners together in the fight against child sexual exploitation.

 - Rescues: undercover investigations (both online and on-site), evidence-gathering, rescue operations.

 - Tackling impunity: legal advice, help with reporting crimes, preparation for court sessions.